Viewing imported photos in the work area

 Click the Close button to close the Library View Options dialog box.

-Switch to the Grid view.
+Switch to Grid view.
 From the View > Grid View Style menu, you can choose whether to display additional information using either the Compact Cells layout or the Expanded Cells layout.
 Press the J key to cycle through the cell layouts.